UncleBuck86/POB_Planne_App/QA_EXIT_CRITERIA.md

   - No “Unhandled Promise Rejection” messages.

 Notes:
-- Data is stored locally in the browser’s localStorage and may include PII.
+- Data is stored locally in the browser and may include PII.
 - Exports default to redacted; opt-in is required for including comments.